CardinalKit/cardinalkit-docs/src/3-web/2-settings.md

 <br />
 <br />

-Now you can log in with your administrator account
+Now you can log in with your administrator account!

 </Block>